-The Australasian Railway Association is working with operators and rail safety regulators to develop a national approach on communications systems to ensure that agreed functionality and compatibility requirements are included in the national standard being developed by the Rail Industry Safety and Standards Board.
+The Australasian Railway Association is working with operators and rail safety regulators to develop a national approach on communications systems to ensure that agreed functionality and compatibility requirements are included in the national standard being developed by RISSB.
+RISSB advised ITSR that the Railway Communications Standard - AS7660, will be completed and approved for implementation in March 2011.

-It should be noted that there already exists compatibility such that trains can already communicate with other trains operating on the rail network through network control in an emergency situation.
+It should be noted that there already exists compatibility such that trains can communicate with other trains operating on the rail network through network control in an emergency situation.
 The existing communications system enables network control to send an emergency broadcast call to all passenger and freight trains in the immediate vicinity of the emergency.
 Train drivers cannot communicate directly to other train drivers without the call going through network control which is in line with national rail safety principles.
+The target date for implementation of RailCorp's new DTRS and the development of a national standard by RISSB is 31 December 2012.